It's not just athletes at risk for mild traumatic brain injuries (TBI), commonly called concussions.1 Concussions affect everyone.

 In fact, concussions can occur even without a blow to the head.
 They're caused when any external force shakes or jostles the brain inside the skull.
 This can happen in slips and falls, as well as car and bike accidents.

-Forty percent of TBIs occur after a fall.1 Falls are most common in children and the elderly, causing more than half of all concussions in children under 14 years old and more than 80 percent of those in people over age 65.1
+Forty-eight percent of TBI-related emergency department visits are caused by falls.1 Falls are most common in children and the elderly, causing almost half of all concussions in children 17 years old and under and more than 80% of those in people over age 65.1

 Here are some other important facts around concussion: